 Naturally containing small levels of Vitamin D, mushrooms are a great addition to any meal.
 Slice them up and throw them into Bolognese sauce, stir fry’s or pasta dishes.

 5. Orange Juice

-So, yes winter is always that time of the year when we feel a little more down and not so enthusiastic towards healthy lifestyle goals.
-But it doesn't have to be this way.
+It's recognised that winter is always that time of the year when we feel a little more down and not so enthusiastic towards healthy lifestyle goals, but it doesn't have to be this way.

 Boosting your levels of Vitamin D can really help you fight "winter depression" and you can do this by adding even just one extra portion every day of any of the foods mentioned above.

-Of course, if you find yourself really struggling this winter, other forms of support and care, may benefit you - call a friend for a chat, go for a walk, especially on sunny days - and you'll feel much more positive about reaching your wellness and weight loss goals.
+Of course, if you find yourself really struggling this winter, other forms of support and care, may benefit you - call a friend for a chat, go for a walk, especially on sunny days, listen to or watch a comedy show.
+You'll feel much more positive about reaching your wellness and weight loss goals when your mood improves.